justekekeli/Micro-services-/README.md

 ## Installation

-1- Clone the repository
+1. Clone the repository
-1- Create a virtualenv : `virtualenv ~/.env && source ~/.env/bin/activate`
+1. Create a virtualenv : `virtualenv ~/.env && source ~/.env/bin/activate`
-1- set an environment variable name `OPENAI` which will have your OpenAI API Keys 1- install : make all
+1. set an environment variable name `OPENAI` which will have your OpenAI API Keys
+1. install : make all
-1- Run the main file : python main.py
+1. Run the main file : python main.py
-1- Test the microservices on 127.0.0.1:8080/docs
+1. Test the microservices on 127.0.0.1:8080/docs

 ## References :
-I made it possible thanks to Noahgift [project] (https://github.com/noahgift/fastapi)
+I made it possible thanks to Noahgift [project](https://github.com/noahgift/fastapi)